zchee/kubernetes-docs/docs/admin/kubeadm_upgrade_plan.md

 Check which versions are available to upgrade to and validate whether your current cluster is upgradeable.
+To skip the internet check, pass in the optional [version] parameter.

 ### Synopsis

 Check which versions are available to upgrade to and validate whether your current cluster is upgradeable.
+To skip the internet check, pass in the optional [version] parameter.

 ```
-kubeadm upgrade plan [flags]
+kubeadm upgrade plan [version] [flags]
 ```

 ### Options